 I had the good fortune of interviewing Bill Gates and Steve Jobs (separately) early on in my career when I was a journalist.

-On May 31, 2005, Jobs and Gates agreed to a rare appearance together onstage together at the All Things Digital (D5) conference put on by the Wall Street Journal — it felt like a rock concert!
+On May 31, 2007, Jobs and Gates agreed to a rare appearance together onstage together at the All Things Digital (D5) conference at the Four Seasons Hotel Aviara, just north of San Diego.
+It was put on by the Wall Street Journal and felt like a rock concert!